 A second formative conference was held in New York in September 1985, where the organization was incorporated as a nonprofit trade association, with TUTS serving as an umbrella organization, and a board of directors was elected.
 Seminars were held on such topics as rights and royalties, audience development, and “Actors’ Equity – Future Directions and Growth,” and George Abbott was presented with a lifetime achievement award.
 Gwen Verdon hosted abridged readings of four new musicals – Legs Diamond, Rags, Grovers Corners and You Can't Take It With You.

-Harold Prince receives a lifetime achievement award from Kary Walker at the 1987 NAMT Conference.
-(Photo by Daniel Root, Steve Friedman and Associates.)
+Harold Prince (2nd from right) with NAMT members at the 1987 NAMT Conference.
+(Photo by Daniel Root, Steve Friedman and Associates)

 Chris Manos of Theater of the Stars told Variety, “It’s an effort to control a bit of our own destiny…It’s the kind of idea for which the Alliance was formed.”